konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 The English translations and the emphasized words are approximations of the sentence's nuance.
 The first sentence with exclusive が is a statement that specifies **who** is unforgivable out of all people, while the second sentence with contrastive は is a statement that specifies **whether or not** this person is unforgivable (as contrastive は in a negative statement).
 Notice that exclusive が makes an implication about other people (that they are not the unforgivable ones), whereas this usage of contrastive は makes no implications about other people.

-Thus, contrastive は can't replace exclusive が in statements that specify something out of a pool of other things, as in:
+Thus, contrastive は is not interchageoble with exclusive が in statements that specify something out of a pool of other things, as in:

 >63\. こいつより<u>あいつが</u>許せない。<br>*She's okay, but he's unforgiveable.*